straysheep-dev/ansible-configs/build_kali_desktop/README.md

 - `forensics_tools: false` Set to `true` to include forensics tools
 - `development_tools: false` Set to `true` to include development tools

-All of the tools and packages are maintained through `vars/main.yml`, and each `tools-*` task file shares the same structure to maintain its own toolset:
+All of the tools and packages are maintained through `vars/main.yml`, and each `tools-*` task file shares the same structure to maintain its own tool set:

 - apt packages
 - pip / go / ruby / npm packages